ndbarteaux/Countdown/README.md

 # Countdown
-Timer using JavaScript and PHP
+Timer using JavaScript and PHP.
+Just enter the amount of time in seconds, press enter, and the timer will initialize.